 As always, the trick lies in picking the right app to do the job.

 [[Note: Because this article was written in 2013, some of the information may be outdated.
-However, as of February 2015, all prices are current and all reviewed software is still available.]]
+However, as of April 2017, all prices are current and any reviewed software that is no longer available has been noted.]]

 ABBYY has been being doing optical character recognition software for years on the Windows side.
 So it comes as no surprise that the company's Business Card Reader software is among the best options available for iOS or Android -- especially if you want a robust app with support for Salesforce exports.